Eurabia conspiracy theory: Canada

-Author Mark Steyn, described as a "champion of 'Eurabia' myth" by Canadian newspaper The Globe and Mail, has predicted an emerging Eurabia region, captured by the religion of Islam and hostile to U.S. interests.
-Steyn's promotion of the conspiracy theory centres on European demographics, where he believes a culturally asserted Muslim mass will become the majority population and demand the assimilation of white Europeans.
+Author Mark Steyn, described as a "champion of 'Eurabia' myth" by Canadian newspaper The Globe and Mail, predicted an emerging Eurabia dominated by Islam and hostile to Western interests.
+Steyn's promotion of the theory centered on demographic arguments that Muslim population growth would force the assimilation of white Europeans.
+In 2008, excerpts from Steyn's book published in Maclean's prompted hate-speech complaints before the Canadian Human Rights Commission, which were ultimately dismissed but triggered a national debate on free expression.